Thelouras58/Thelouras58.github.io/_posts/2022-04-10-pattern-lock-brain-games.md

 I am  glad to present you a new beta version of the Pattern Lock Brain Games Android Application.
-It is currently under development and has been launched in an internal close beta channel with 10 testers.
+It is currently under development and has been launched in an internal close beta channel with over 10 testers.

 The beta version includes two games: Draw the Number and Remember the Pattern, a Scoreboard for keeping track of your achievements, and some UI/UX experiments.